Nandini-Mahurkar/nandini-dataviz-portfolio/final-project-part-three.md

 | [home page](https://nandini-mahurkar.github.io/nandini-dataviz-portfolio/) | [data viz examples](dataviz-examples) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

-# The final data story
+# The final story: The Dark Side of India's Whey Protein Market

-I've been hitting the gym for a while and regularly consuming whey protein, but I recently came across a startling truth.
+I've been hitting the gym for a while and regularly consuming whey protein, but I recently came across a shocking truth.

 My story is shedding light on the hidden truths of the Whey Protein Market in India.
 The Whey Protein market in India is continuously growing.
-With such high consumption, you would expect these products to be safe right?
+With such high consumption, you would expect these products to be safe, right?
 But a study has uncovered the sad truths of this industry.
 With my project, I have explained, uncovered and visualized these truths.

-The brands had lesser protein than advertised.
+The brands had different protein content than advertised.
 It wasn't just this, they also found harmful substances in these products.
 Please navigate to my website to know more...

 Link : [My Shorthand Story](https://carnegiemellon.shorthandstories.com/dark-side-of-indias-whey-protein-market/index.html)

+Alternate Access Link (If Graphs Fail to Load): [Story](https://preview.shorthand.com/y6gjleHx7Y6XVFWX)

 I have pulled my data from the [Citizens Protein Project](https://journals.lww.com/md-journal/fulltext/2024/04050/citizens_protein_project__a_self_funded,.15.aspx) published in the Medicine Journal.
 I have used Datawrapper & Tableau to create visualizations.